PowerLoom/docs/docs/index.md

 The "snapshotters" are like librarians who are continually observing shelves of books (smart contracts) and cataloging what books are added or removed, what pages change in existing books, and what notes readers add in book margins (events).
 :::

-The key benefits of PowerLoom for developers are:
+The key benefits of Powerloom for developers are:

 **Decentralized Data:** Powerloom allows developers to build applications on top of decentralized, consensus-backed data instead of relying on centralized APIs.
 This improves reliability and transparency.